 The announcement came earlier this year as Germany revealed its struggle to meet its carbon dioxide (CO2) emissions targets.
 Coal accounted for 40 percent of Germany’s electricity at the start of the year, per the Los Angeles Times.

 “This is an historic accomplishment,” Ronald Pofalla, chairman of the 28-member government commission, said at a news conference in Berlin last January.
 “It was anything but a sure thing.
 But we did it.
 There won’t be anymore coal-burning plants in Germany by 2038.”

 Coal is the EU’s biggest economy.
 Germany accounts for the lion’s share, responsible for around one-third of electricity-related CO2 emissions, according to Carbon Brief.
 It generates roughly half of the EU’s electricity from brown coal (lignite), which emits higher levels of CO2.

-Coal nations are being urged to turn away from the fossil fuel due to its impact on the planet.
-Stateside, President Donald Trump has been criticized for his promises to revive the failing industry.
+In the U.S., critics have called out President Trump for his promises to revive the failing industry.
 Some are taking action — last December, more than 1,000 global institutions pledged to divest from gas, coal, and oil, effectively removing nearly $8 trillion in support.

 “It’s a big moment for climate policy in Germany that could make the country a leader once again in fighting climate change,” said Claudia Kemfert, professor for energy economics at the DIW Berlin, the German Institute for Economic Research.
 “It’s also an important signal for the world that Germany is again getting serious about climate change: a very big industrial nation that depends so much on coal is switching it off.”